MickiusMousius/Rolio46Keyboard/README.md

 - MacOS and Windows modes
 - All of the symbols and special behaviours can be accessed using at most two keys
 - The settings keys and different modes are more or less documented in the key caps themselves (easy to learn).
-- The keymap can be easily customised thanks to ZMK, the keycaps can also be customised to suit you needs
+- The keymap can be easily customised thanks to ZMK, the keycaps can also be customised to suit your needs
    - Here is a starting point for making your own key caps: [FKCaps](https://fkcaps.com/custom/MKA4FX)

 ![Version 1.0 Key Caps](images/key_legend.jpeg?raw=true "Version 1.0 Key Caps")